Call:+98 913 408 2818

 With rich natural resources, an expert workforce, and modern equipment and machinery, Iranian tiles are produced with world-class technology and are presented with the best quality.

-• Iranian tiles have a fixed color.
+• Persian tiles have a fixed color.

 Despite the high-quality glazes in Iranian tiles, we will see the durability of the color and strength of the tile, even against chemicals.